cc458/ISQ-Rebel-Alliances/README.md

 		+ ``Fit_AME7909.RData``: AME results for 1947-2015 (used for making Figure A11 in the appendix)

-- **Code**: The R code for all figures and analysis; Please run them in the following order:
+- **2. Code**: The R code for all figures and analysis; Please run them in the following order:

 	``0_Figures 1-2.R``, ``1_Figures 3-5.R``, and ``2_Appendix_figures A1-A21.R``